onoma2/TriwalkmaVersio/README.md

 **WAND**

-Is used to crossfade or switch the recording destination between walkmas.
+Is used to crossfade(top switch on) or switch(top switch gate or tap) the recording destination between walkmas.
 Point the knob to the left - and the audio will be looped there, move it slowly across the range and you will have bits of recording spread across three virtual cassettes.